irsol/JavaScript/extract_hashtag/README.md

 #### Parse hashtag

-Parse and extract hashtag in a string and store as an array.
+Parse and extract hashtag from a string and store as an array.

 #### Setup for testing